Mcrich23/Canvas-Learning-Mastery-Grader/README.md

 4. It averages those percentages and sets the grading assignments grade based on the scale of its maximum points

 ## Setup
-0. Setup an instance of Canvas (if you haven't already)
+If you don't have an instance of Canvas, you can setup one here [here](https://github.com/instructure/canvas-lms/wiki/Quick-Start)
-   - You can use the community version [here](https://github.com/instructure/canvas-lms/wiki/Quick-Start)

 1. Clone/Download this repo
 2. Go to Canvas and generate an Oauth Api Token
    - Enter in `http://127.0.0.1:5005/oauth/callback` as a URI Redirect